-Akamas Peninsula is located on the western angle of Cyprus in Paphos and it is considered as one of the most popular places to visit.
-The name Akamas originates from an Athenian warrior, the son of Theseus who after the Trojan war he came at the peninsula.
+The Akamas Peninsula is located on the western angle of Cyprus in Paphos and it is considered as one of the most popular places to visit.
+The name Akamas originates from an Athenian warrior, the son of Theseus who came to the peninsula after the Trojan war.

-In addition, Akamas Peninsula covers about 230 square km and includes beautiful valleys, breathtaking gorges and sandy beaches with crystal clear waters.
 It is a unique area, both geologically as well as geographically with regards to flora and fauna that is found in the area.
-It is also worth mentioning that it is considered as one of the greatest areas of Cyprus, an area of great natural beauty as it is unaffected by development.
+It is also worth mentioning that it is considered to be one of the greatest areas of Cyprus, an area of great natural beauty as it is unaffected by development.

 Akamas Biology and ecology

-It is amazing, if you consider the variety of flora and fauna living in this relatively small area.
+The variety of flora and fauna living in this relatively small area is amazing.
 Foxes, snakes and other reptiles as well as many types of migratory birds can be found as well as rare endemic plants grow at Akamas.

-In Akamas area, the following Wild flowers can be found: cyclamen, turban buttercups, alyssum (alyssum akamasicum, endemic to Akamas) Cyprus tulip, and many species of orchid, yellow gorse and white rock rose.
+The following Wild flowers can be found in the Akamas area: cyclamen, turban buttercups, alyssum (alyssum akamasicum, endemic to Akamas) Cyprus tulip, and many species of orchid, yellow gorse and white rock rose.
 In Cyprus, there are 128 endemic plant species.
 39 of them are found in Akamas peninsula: Alyssum akamasicum, Anthemis tricolor, Arenaria rhodia ssp. cypria, Asperula cypria, Astragalus cyprius, Ballota integrefolia, Bosea cypria, Carlina involucrata spp. cyprica, Carlina pygmea, Centaurea akamantis, Centaurea calcitrapa ssp. angusticeps, Centaurea veneris, Crocus veneris, Cyclamen cyprium, Euphorbia cypria, Gagea juliae, Gladiolus triphyllus, Helianthemum obtusefolium, Odontides cypria, Onobrychis venosa, Onopordum cyprium, Onosma fruticosum, Ophrys kotschyi, Ophrys lepethica, Origanum majorana, Ornithogalum pedicellare, Phlomis cypria var. occidentalis, Pterocephalus multiflorus ssp. multiflorus, Ptilostemon chamaepeuce var. cyprius, Rubia laurea, Scutellaria cypria var. elatior, Sedum cyprium, Sedum porphyreum, Senecio glaucous ssp.
 Cyprius, Taraxacum aphrogenes, Teucrium divaricatum ssp.
 Canescens, Teucrium micropodioides, Thymus integer, Tulipa cypria.

-At Lara Bay a turtle hatchery can be found, where the eggs are protected.
-Europe has identify the Akamas area as one of the 22 areas of endemism in Europe, and is also one of only three European areas holding two or more restricted-range species of birds.
+A turtle hatchery can be found at Lara Bay , where the eggs are protected.
+Europe has identified the Akamas area as one of the 22 areas of endemism in Europe, and is also one of only three European areas holding two or more restricted-range species of birds.

 The Akamas beaches are very important as being the last large unspoiled coastal area, and one of the very few important sea turtle nesting areas in the Mediterranean.
 The Loggerhead Turtle (Caretta-caretta) and the rarer Green Turtle (Chelonia mydas) nest at Akamas with the Green Turtle depending on the Akamas beaches for its very survival in this region.
 According to IUCN (International Union for the Conservation of Nature) the Loggerheads are considered "vulnerable" species and the Green Turtles are considered as "endangered species".
 Nevertheless, IUCN specifies the the annual nunmber of Green Turtle nesting females in the entire Mediterranean could be as low as 325-375.